-Before upgrading, keep in mind there is an inherent risk to upgrading any Kubernetes cluster because any failure or error could result in unexpected downtime or loss of data.
+Before upgrading, keep in mind there is an inherent risk in upgrading any Kubernetes cluster, because any failure or error could result in unexpected downtime or loss of data.
 You should take whatever precautions are necessary before starting the upgrade process.
 For example, you should be sure to back up the cluster state and all cluster-related files using velero before you upgrade.

 cluster.yaml file, a change to the